polycrate/polycrate/docs/2_reference.md

 ### Dynamic blocks

-Blocks can be created dynamically by defining their configuration in the workspace configuration directly or creating a directory (the so-called **block directory**) in the **blocks root** (`mkdir blocks/custom-block`).
-This directory can contain custom code and a block configuration file.

-!!! note
-    By convention, the name of the directory shoult be the same you defined in the `name` stanza of that Block.

-When a custom workdir for a block exists, Polycrate will change to this workdir when executing an action of that block.
-It's also possible to build blocks that do not use custom code but only rely on the available tooling inside the [Polycrate container](#polycrate-container).
+Blocks can be created dynamically by defining their configuration in the workspace configuration directly.
+These blocks do not use custom code but only rely on the available tooling inside the [Polycrate container](#polycrate-container).

-Workspace-level configuration (made in `workspace.poly`) will always have precedence over block-level configuration (made in `block.poly`).
+Dynamic blocks can also [inherit](#inheritance) their default configuration and workdir from blocks that already exist in the blocks root by using the `from:` stanza in the block definition.

 ### Dependencies

-Polycrate supports workspace-level dependencies by using the `dependencies` stanza:
+Polycrate supports workspace-level block dependencies by using the `dependencies` stanza:

 ```yaml
 ...